RCastTX/BellaBeatsCaseStudy.github.io/README.md

 # Data Visualization through Tableau
 ## Day of the Week summary
-An analysis of the physical intensity of consumers based on the day of the week and time of day.
+An analysis of the physical intensity of consumers based on the dow and time of day.
 ![DOW_Visual - Copy](https://github.com/RCastTX/BellaBeatsCaseStudy.github.io/assets/128720212/64e2ad3e-a9ba-481a-a844-9b3c0274aba6)

 ## Insights
-*Afternoons are the most active time during the DOW for consumers.
+*Afternoons are the most active time during the dow for consumers.

 *Tuesday, Wednesday, and Thursday are the top 3 most active days for the week.